Adaptive estimation of irregular mean and covariance functions: Local regularity estimator

 \end{theorem}

-The proof of Theorem \ref{thm:estimation-alpha} follows the lines of the results of \citet{golo2020} and is thus omitted.
-The three quantities $\rho_* $, $\Delta_* $ and $ \varphi(\Mmu)$ are required to decrease to zero, as $\Mmu$ tends to infinity, in such a way that $\rho_*/\Delta_* + \Delta_*/\varphi(\Mmu)\rightarrow 0$.
-We propose $\Gamma = 2$ and $\gamma = 1/2$.
-The choices of the rates for $\rho_* $, $\Delta_* $ and $ \varphi(\Mmu)$ satisfy some additional requirements.
-First, it will be shown below that, in order to achieve optimal rates of convergence for the mean and covariance estimators, the local regularity has to be estimated with a concentration rate $\varphi(\Mmu)$ faster than $\log^{-1}(\Mmu)$.
-This is a consequence of the identity $\Mmu^{1/\log(\Mmu)} = e$ for any $\Mmu>1$ and of a mild condition on the rates of increase of $N$ and $\mathfrak m$; see \eqref{mfka} below.
-Second, we want to allow for reasonable rates of increase for $N_0$, the size of the learning set.
-In Theorem \ref{thm:estimation-alpha}, $\N0$ can increase as fast as an arbitrary positive power of $\Mmu$.
-Third, since $\tau>0$ could be arbitrarily small, the rate imposed on the nonparametric estimators $\widetilde{\nabla^d X}$ of $\nabla^d X$ is a very mild consistency requirement which is achieved by the common estimators, with random or fixed design, under mild conditions, in particular on the distribution of the $M_i$.
-See, for instance, \citet{tsybakov2009} and \citet{BELLONI2015}.
-In particular, the required rate for the $\widetilde{\nabla^d X}$ can be obtained under general forms of heteroscedasticity.
+The proof of Theorem \ref{thm:estimation-alpha} follows the lines of \citet[Th.~5]{golo2020} and is thus omitted.
+Let us however point out that the three quantities $R_{\mathfrak m}(t;2)$, $\Delta_* $ and $ \varphi(\Mmu)$ are required to decrease to zero, as $\Mmu$ tends to infinity with $N$, in such a way that

+First, the choice of $\varphi(\Mmu)$ is such that the effect of estimating $H_t$ does not deteriorate the pointwise rates for mean and covariance function estimation.
+Imposing the mild condition that $\log(N)/\log(\mathfrak m)$ is bounded, since $\Mmu^{1/\log(\Mmu)} = e$, the effect of using the bandwidth in~\eqref{eq:hinsightNW} with $H_t$ replaced by $\widehat H_t$ is negligible as soon as $\varphi(\Mmu) \ll \log^{-1}(\Mmu)$.
+Second, since $\tau>0$ could be arbitrarily small, the rate imposed on the pilot estimator $\widetilde{X}$ of $X$, is a very mild consistency requirement.
+It is achieved by the common nonparametric estimators under general conditions on the smoothing parameters, with random or fixed design, and mild conditions on the distribution of the $M_i$.
+See, for instance, \cite{tsybakov2009} and \cite{BELLONI2015}.
+In particular, the required rate for the $\widetilde{X}$ can be obtained under general forms of heteroscedasticity.
+These facts explain the choice of $\Delta_*$ which makes \eqref{hertm} to hold true.
+In conclusion, the only practical choice is that of $\gamma$, and we set $\gamma = 1/3$ in our empirical study.